 CCAP Course Content

-Outlines the chemistry and main functional groups found in essential oils, the aroma-togram and essential oils in infection.
-Also covered is biosynthesis and special carrier oils.
-Nine new essential oils.
+Outlines the chemistry and main functional chemical groups found in essential oils.
+Also covered is blending concepts and special carrier oils.
+Ten new essential oils.

-Emphasizes key concepts in the clinical use of essential oils and their potential use within a health care framework with specific reference to stress, psychoneuroimmunology, and mental health.
-Group tutorials on research projects.
-Eight new essential oils.
+Emphasizes key concepts in the clinical use of essential oils and their potential use within a health care framework with specific reference to immune system including aromatogram and infection, cardiovascular, respiratory, stress, digestive, lymphatic, endocrine, and muscular-skeletal.
+Tutorials on research projects.
+Ten new essential oils.

 CCAP Course Details

-There is homework in the form of 34 case studies, one for each essential oil covered.
-These need to be completed between modules and presented in class.
-They give the student an ongoing practical experience of using essential oils in a clinical way.
+There is homework in the form of 40 case studies (10 per module), one for each essential oil studied.
+These are to be completed between modules and presented in class.
+They give the student an ongoing practical experience of applying essential oils in a clinical setting.

 The exam is in 2 parts – a written test and presentation of a small research project – both parts are externally assessed.

-Certification as a Clinical Aromatherapy Certified Practitioner (CCAP) is awarded after completion of 34 case studies and successful testing.
+Certification as a Clinical Aromatherapy Certified Practitioner (CCAP) is awarded after the completion of 40 case studies, project presentation, and successful written examination.

 CCAP Course Purpose